tyohDeveloper/New-units/replit.md

 ## Overview

 OmniUnit is a comprehensive unit conversion web application that enables conversions across a wide range of measurement systems including SI units, Imperial, US Customary, Archaic, and specialized industrial units.
-The application is built as a full-stack TypeScript project with a React frontend and Express backend, designed with a "scientific archival" aesthetic theme.
+The application is built as a frontend-only TypeScript project with React, designed with a "scientific archival" aesthetic theme.
+Production builds create a single standalone HTML file for easy distribution.

+**Current Version:** v2.5.0

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Platform context: iPad using Replit iOS app or Chrome browser
+- iOS limitation: WebKit causes unreliable WebSockets, HMR is disabled

 ## System Architecture

-### Frontend Architecture
+### Frontend-Only Architecture

 **Framework & Build System**
-- **React 18** with TypeScript for the UI layer
+- **React 19** with TypeScript for the UI layer
-- **Vite** as the build tool and development server, configured for hot module replacement and optimized production builds
+- **Vite** as the build tool and development server
 - **Wouter** for client-side routing (lightweight alternative to React Router)
-- **TanStack Query** for server state management and data fetching
+- **vite-plugin-singlefile** creates single HTML file for production distribution

 **UI Component System**
 - **shadcn/ui** component library (New York variant) built on Radix UI primitives